jakob-bauer/partialflow/README.md

 Check out the [MNIST Example Notebook](MNIST-example.ipynb) for an introduction.

 ## How it works
-PartialFlow allows you to split the graph into multiple *sections* that are trained separately.
-It automatically analyzes the data flow between the sections, caches intermediate results as needed, and abstracts away the logic of running forward and backward passes over multiple sections.
+PartialFlow allows to split the graph into multiple *sections* that are trained separately.
+It automatically analyzes the data flow between sections, caches intermediate results as needed, and abstracts away the logic of running forward and backward passes over multiple sections.

 For a training cycle, PartialFlow first runs a forward pass over the graph and caches each section's